sid-code/nmoo/README.md

 ```
 $ ./tests
 ```

-(can also be done with `nake tests`)

-Run the main test program:
+(Note: due to the recent switch from an interpreter to a compiler, hardly any of these will even pass.)

 ```
-$ ./main
+$ ./server
 ```

-In the main test program, you'll be greeted with a friendly `>` prompt.
-The only command built in is `eval` so you can mess around with the scripting language.
+You can connect to it with the details provided.
+The only command implemented is "eval", so you can mess around with the scripting language.

+Note: The server polls every 10ms and this is also the interval between each task tick (when an instruction is executed).
+This means that verbs will run ridiculously slowly.
+I'll change it later when I'm confident that the compiler and the VM are working properly.

+The main program is in a constant state of flux and therefore has no well defined behavior.
+Today it does this and tomorrow it might do something else.
+Don't use it.

 ## License